peaqnetwork/peaq-sdk-py/tests/README.md

 - `peaq-quicknode-public` - Peaq with QuickNode public endpoints
 - `peaq-quicknode-private` - Peaq with QuickNode private endpoints

-**Note**: Each combination runs only once - no more duplicate tests!

 ## Debugging

 For debugging test failures: